 If you have given feedback and you do not feel as though your issue has been resolved, you are able to make a formal complaint about your GP.

-When you are making a formal complaint, you can do this in writing, by email or by speaking to someone in the organisation.
+When you are making a formal complaint, you can do this in writing, by email, or by speaking to someone in the organisation.

-What to include in your complaint
+What to include in your GP complaint

-In your formal complaint you should include:
+In a formal complaint about your GP you should include:

-• How has it affected you?
+- How it has affected you

-• Who was involved in the incident?
+- Who was involved in the incident

-• How should you be contacted regarding the complaint?
+- How you should be contacted regarding the complaint

 Once you have submitted a formal complaint, you should get a response promptly and then an internal investigation into the complaint should occur shortly after.